Phone: 0161 214 1500

 He frequently advises Registered Providers and Registered Managers on prospects of appeal and how to appeal under the Memorandum of Understanding for Urgent Appeals.
 He has an insightful understanding and knowledge of the Health and Social Care Act and Regulations and their application.
 He works with expert consultants and Registered Managers and Providers, ensuring their case is fully advanced.

 He has been instrumental in defending Notices of Proposal and Notices of Decisions to restrict admissions.
-He mainly addresses cases where cancellation of registration and closure of the Home is sought.
+He mainly addresses cases where cancellation of registration and closure of a setting is sought.

-David also advises the CQC as regulator and its Inspectors.
-He represents them at contested hearings and advises on closure of homes where service users are put at risk of harm.
+David also advises the regulator, CQC and its Inspectors.
+He represents them at contested hearings and advises on urgent closure of settings where there is serious risk to life.

 David gives training on Healthcare law and matters under the HSCA and Regulations.